Coaching website checklist: what every independent coach needs

 - Credentials should include the institution or federation.

-- Results should include honest provenance: client type, event, timeline, or context.
+- Results should include honest provenance: event, discipline, date, or context.

 - Photos should show the coach, the setting, or the work.